gjbauer/senior-project-riscv-cold-boot/README.md

 *   **Week 11-12: Key-Finding Algorithm**
     *   **Tasks:**
-        1. Write a separate, host-based analysis tool (in Python or C) that can parse my memory dump file.
+        1. Write a separate, host-based analysis tool (in Rust) that can parse my memory dump file.
         2. Implement a simple entropy calculation function (e.g., Shannon entropy).
         3. Implement a sliding window that scans the memory dump, calculating the entropy of each chunk (e.g., 32-byte chunks).
 Flag chunks with entropy above a certain threshold as potential keys.
         4. Implement a simple pattern search to find the specific known key I planted.